-If you die while covered for Dependents Health Care Benefits, benefits will continue until the end of the fourth month following the month in which you die.
+If you die while covered for Dependents Health Care Benefits, benefits will continue until the end of the fourth month following the month in which you die for any dependent covered at the time of your death.

 Employees Under Compensation Maintenance Agreements, etc.